LiBuchauer/libuchauer.github.io/shortcv.md

 #### CV

+Since 11/2021 -- Senior Computational Biologist at [immunai](https://www.immunai.com/)

-Since 2020 -- Postdoctoral Research at Weizmann Institute of Science
+2020-10/2021 -- Postdoctoral Research at Weizmann Institute of Science

   <small>
 Computational work in the division of [Systems Biology of Mammalian Tissues](http://shalevlab.weizmann.ac.il/) led by Shalev Itzkovitz.